jnfran92/kotcoin-mvi/README.md

 Android Application MVC-based and written all in Kotlin for retrieving 10 most capitalized Crypto-currencies from [CoinMarketCap](https://coinmarketcap.com/api) API (Note: a free API Key is needed).

+## Current work

+- Adding DataBinding
+- Migrating to MVI
+- Adding Use Cases
+- Migrating to Hilt
+- Adding Workers for saving daily price
+- Adding Room for local storage

 ## Requirements

 - Dagger